wsssy/AttitudeToTrump/index.md

 ---
 layout: page
-title: Population's Attitudes Towards Trump cover-img	: assets/img/trump_in_g7.jpeg
+title: Trump Chronicles: a glimpse from 2015 to 2020 cover-img	: assets/img/trump_in_g7.jpeg
 ---